jreisinger/docs/notes/cs/big-o-notation.md

 NOTE: [Logarithms](https://www.rapidtables.com/calc/math/Log_Calculator.html) (log) mentioned here are base 2.

 For example, *simple search* is O(n) algorithm and *binary search* is O(log n) algorithm.
-It means that if you have for example 100 sorted! items you need to search through you need at most (worst-case scenario) 100 steps using simple search and 7 steps (guesses, operations) using binary search.
+Imagine you have 100 (sorted for binary search) items you need to search through.
+You need at most, worst-case scenario, 100 steps (guesses, operations) using simple search and 7 steps using binary search.
 Also notice that the growth rate of the binary search algorithm is much smaller.

 | n     | Simple search O(n) | Binary search O(log n) |
 |------:|-------------------:|-----------------------:|